8 Dec

 Banana's New Groove

-With Zeet, Banana engineers merge an update to a model into the main branch of its repository on GitHub, and the model goes live automatically.
+With Zeet, Banana engineers merge an update to a model into the main branch of its repository on GitHub, and the trained model goes live automatically.
 Zeet handles more than just deployment, it provides Banana with a complete production dev tools setup.
 Today, everyone needs CI/CD.
+Everyone needs off-the-shelf templates for things they deploy over and over again.
 Everyone needs automatic deploys, everyone needs rollbacks, everyone needs the services to not go away when they crash.
 Now Banana's engineers work on rock-solid infrastructure and spend almost zero time on SRE and traditional DevOps.

 What is particularly remarkable is what Erik and the rest of Banana's engineers are doing with the time that they have saved.